marcuswingate/spec-notes-plugin-xd/README.md

 # notes-plugin-xd
 A Notes plugin for adding basic notation functionality to Adobe XD

+Install by adding the source folder to your XD development folder.

 How to use:
 1. Select Artboard or Group
 2. Select Notes Plugin and create notes by clicking Notes > Create Note Fields